eSolia/newtoninvestment.jp/README.md

 - Production Site: https://newtoninvestment.jp
 - Branch Deploy Site: https://lume--newtoninvestment-jp.netlify.app/
 - Vento: https://vento.js.org/
-- Fonts: Google Instrument Sans and Noto Sans for Japanese
+- Fonts: Google Noto Sans for English and Japanese body text
-  - Display font on indexes is "Wedding Gothic ATF"
+  - Display font on headings is "Wedding Gothic ATF"

 * generated site files to publish should be saved under the `html` folder, with the Japanese language files in the root, and the English language equivalent